gravitational/teleport/rfd/xxxx-bot-for-cert-renewals.md

 - a certificate is renewed
 - a bot is locked
 - a bot is removed (likely due to failed heartbeating or expired certificates)
+- a certificate generation counter conflict is detected (certificate possibly compromised)